 In 2016, she started Katie Jo & The Mijos to blend her extensive training in bluegrass music with her love of classic country songwriting...and frankly because she was tired of the boys having all the fun at the local honky tonks.

-The early success of the band’s live shows propelled them to be selected as the featured local act at the 2017 Long Beach Folk Revival Festival and Echo Park Rising, as well as regular gigs at well-known clubs through the Los Angeles and Orange County areas.
+The early success of the band’s live shows propelled them into notable local festivals such as Long Beach Folk Revival Festival and Echo Park Rising, as well as regular gigs at well-known clubs through the Los Angeles and Orange County areas.
 With both a lyrical vulnerability with a vivacious, biting live energy, neither the band nor the audience is standing still by the end of the night.

 Crooked Lies | MP3 |

 Released March 9, 2018 | All songs written by Katie Jo Oberthaler (ASCAP) Copyright 2018.
 Tracks 1 and 2 recorded and mixed by Louis Conway of Till Death Studios in Hollywood, California.
 Tracks 3 and 4 recorded and mixed by Kirk Jordan of Big Peach Records.
 Mastered by Brian Frederick of Hybrid Studios in Costa Mesa, CA.

 CONTACT KATIE JO OBERTHALER | 562-357-8551 | firstname.lastname@example.org